mihal277/Cooknomics/README.md

 ##### General hints

 1. Try to always test every module.
 Use coverage.
 2. Comment your code.
-Sphinx will be used to create documentation.
+Pycco will be used to create documentation.
 3. Use PEP 8 to maintain good coding style.